How to Shop For The Best Garage Air Conditioner

 Will a Dehumidifier Cool Down a Garage?

-Actually a dehumidifier will increase the heat in a room.
+Actually, a dehumidifier will increase the heat in a room.
 You still might want one for your garage anyway!

 That’s because a dehumidifier will remove moisture from the air, tricking our bodies into feeling cooler.

 An 80° F day with 20% relative humidity only feels like 78°.
-However that same 80° F day with 80% relative humidity feels like it’s 84 ° F.
+However, that same 80° F day with 80% relative humidity feels like 84 ° F.

 You’ve probably experienced that yourself.

-Now that you’re aware of what features to look for in a garage air conditioner, you can confidently begin browsing for the ideal model.
-It’s important to decide what type of air conditioning unit is right for you before moving onto cooling capacity, price, or energy usage.
+Now that you know what features to look for in a garage air conditioner, you can confidently begin browsing for the ideal model.

 Photo of author